neon-coder/neon-coder/README.md

 - 💞️ I’m looking for collaborate on HTML and CSS
 - 📫 contact me @ vedanth199321@outlook.com

-- languages Known
+# languages Known
 - 5️⃣ html
 - 3️⃣ css
 - 🟨 javascript (learning)
 - 🐍 python (learning)

--  Hobbies
+# Hobbies
 -  💻 To code
 -  📰 To read newspaper comics
+-  📄 origmami
 -  👨🏻‍💻 To learn all the programming languages in th world

--  I Hate
+# I Hate
 - 🌐 To become noob websites developer

 # What I love